Marche-les-Dames

-Marche-les-Dames ([maʁʃ le dam]; Måtche-les-Dames) is a village of Wallonia and a district of the city of Namur, located in the province of Namur, Belgium.
+Marche-les-Dames ([maʁʃ le dam]; Måtche-les-Dames) is a sub-municipality of the city of Namur located in the province of Namur, Wallonia, Belgium.
+It was a separate municipality until 1977.
+On 1 January 1977, it was merged into Namur.

-It is located on the bank of the Meuse river.
+It is located downstream of the Sambre confluence, on the left bank of the Meuse river.
 Because of the high cliffs this place is popular with rock climbers.

 History

 King Albert I died here in a 1934 mountaineering accident.
 The King fell from a rock face and his dead body was found later.
 At this site a memorial was erected to honour the king.